ctrox/zeropod/README.md

 # use this option in case this fails for your application.
 zeropod.ctrox.dev/ports-map: "nginx=80,81;sidecar=8080"

-# Configures long to wait before scaling down again after the last
+# Configures how long to wait before scaling down again after the last
 # connnection.
 The duration is reset whenever a connection happens.
+Setting it
-# Setting it to 0 means the application will be checkpointed as soon
+# to 0 disables scaling down.
-# as possible after restore.
-Use with caution as this will cause lots
-# of checkpoints/restores.
 # Default is 1 minute.
 zeropod.ctrox.dev/scaledown-duration: 10s